 ‘The show must go on’ is a world-famous adage.
 The saying has transcended its theatre origins, such a mantra being essential in an art form where plenty can go wrong at any moment, and is uttered whenever the odds seems stacked against us and yet carry on we must.
-Out of the cloying creeping fear that COVID-19 has steeped us in for half a year and counting there have been shoots of defiance, where artists have used the lockdown restrictions to great effect.
+Out of the cloying creeping fear that COVID-19 has steeped us in for half a year and counting there have been shoots of defiance, where artists have used the lockdown restrictions to great effect (ao check out Bo Burnham: Inside).
 Enter stage right: Staged.

 Starring David Tennant and Michael Sheen, Staged is a comedy series filmed almost exclusively on zoom calls (with some inserts filmed in the actors’ homes to fill in the gaps).
 Directed by (and also starring) Simon Evans, Staged sees the stars playing fictionalised versions of themselves as they try to rehearse a lockdown delayed performance of Luigi Pirandello’s play ‘Six Characters in Search of an Author’.

 Such a premise lives and dies on the chemistry of its stars and it only takes a few minutes to see that Tennant and Sheen have this in spades.
 It probably helps that the two worked closely together in the recent superb adaptation of Good Omens (written by Neil Gaiman and Terry Pratchett) and by all accounts have remained friends since.
 Indeed, if you were to check out Tennant’s podcast interview with Sheen you’d hear plenty of the back and forth in Staged coming naturally in their real relationship.